·Updated

 npm init playwright@latest

-# Or if you prefer to install manually:
+# Or install manually:

 npm install -D @playwright/test